fjvallarino/monomer/tasks.md

       - Refactor Stack code, so sizeReq/resizing functions can be used from ListView directly
   - Remove getSizeReq from Widget interface.
 Keep it in Single/Container
     - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
+  - Add serialization logic for Widget Tree
+    - Store state in Widget Tree
+    - Rethink merge.
+Maybe we can provide WidgetInstanceNode instead of WidgetNode?
+    - Add setState method
+    - Create DevelMain, take care of saving/loading state.
+Also provide a way of ignoring it.
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme